forthy42/net2o/wiki/squid.md

 I call it the SwapDragonChain, as the swap dragon is the mascott of Forth (the SWAP operation).
 I'm sure the swap dragon can handle double booking quite well with his two heads.

+Note that unlike the lightning network, there is no need to worry about the
+transactions: they are all public.
+Nothing can be lost or stolen.
+The topology is derived from the pubkey values, and not from randomly connected peers.
+The full nodes who want to be responsible for a certain part of the ledgers know where to connect to.

 ### Zero-Knowledge Proof?